-33. It shall be lawful for the Minister to reduce, in any place where a police force is now or may hereafter be stationed, the minimum rate payable to meet the expenses defrayable by the inhabitants of such place for maintenance of such police force, from the sum of one rupee yearly to fifty cents, if, owing to the poverty of the inhabitants or any other cause, such reduction shall appear to him reasonable.
+Minimum 33.
+It shall be lawful for the Minister to reduce, in any place rates may be where a police force is now or may hereafter be stationed, the reduced in minimum rate payable to meet the expenses defrayable by the certain inhabitants of such place for maintenance of such police force, places from from the sum of one rupee yearly to fifty cents, if, owing to the one rupee to poverty of the inhabitants or any other cause, such reduction fifty cents. shall appear to him reasonable.
 The rate, where such reduction is made, shall be assessed and made payable half-yearly, and not quarterly.